tom-daly/sp2013-bootstrap-nav/README.md

 CHANGE LOG
 -----------
-v0.4 - fixes: children with friendly urls inherit the segement of the parent<br/>
+v0.5 - enhancements: changed unique key for each node to use a hash value of the title (allows targeting for css).
+Added browser caching w/ config value to enable/disable it. v0.4 - fixes: children with friendly urls inherit the segement of the parent<br/>
 v0.3 - fixes: parent/child relation broke using non-unique property. added unique key for each node.